polkadot-fellows/JIPs/JIP-3.md

     Slot
     Header Hash

-### 63: Block request failed immediately
+### 63: Sending block request

-Emitted if a block request (CE 128) fails before the details of the request are sent/received.
-This could happen for example if the node receiving the request is overloaded.

-    Peer ID
-    Connection Side (Requester)
-    Reason

-### 64: Blocks requested

-Emitted when a sequence of blocks is requested from or by a peer (CE 128).
+Emitted when a node begins sending a block request to a peer (CE 128).

-    Peer ID
+    Peer ID (Recipient)
-    Connection Side (Requester)
     Header Hash
     0 (Ascending exclusive) OR 1 (Descending inclusive) (Direction, single byte) u32 (Maximum number of blocks)

+### 64: Receiving block request

+Emitted by the recipient when a node begins sending a block request (CE 128).

+    Peer ID (Sender)

 ### 65: Block request failed

+Emitted when a block request (CE 128) fails.

+    Event ID (ID of the corresponding "sending block request" or "receiving block request" event) Reason

+### 66: Block request sent

+Emitted once a block request has been sent to a peer (CE 128).
+This should be emitted after the intial message containing the request details has been transmitted.

+    Event ID (ID of the corresponding "sending block request" event)

+### 67: Block request received

-Emitted if a block request received from or sent to a peer fails (CE 128).
+Emitted once a block request has been received from a peer (CE 128).

-    Event ID (ID of the corresponding "blocks requested" event) Reason
+    Event ID (ID of the corresponding "receiving block request" event) Header Hash
+    0 (Ascending exclusive) OR 1 (Descending inclusive) (Direction, single byte) u32 (Maximum number of blocks)

-### 66: Block transferred
+### 68: Block transferred

 Emitted when a block has been fully sent to or received from a peer (CE 128).